BackdoorTech/Beast-ORM/src/readme.md

    - If your ORM library supports multiple databases, you may need adapters or drivers for each supported database system.
  - Schema Migrations
    - Components for handling database schema migrations.
 This includes creating, updating, and rolling back changes to the database schema as models change.
+ - Triggers
+   - Implement triggers at the Data Access Layer to execute custom logic before or after specific database operations.

 This example demonstrates how this library is organized into layers, separating concerns and making it more maintainable and extensible.